Ladywood B16 8, Highgate, Spring Vale B10 0, Lozells, Aston, Sparkbrook, Edgbaston, Merry Hill B66 2, Nechells, Bordesley Green

 A MCB can protect you from short and overload circuits that could cause severe damage.
 The Miniature Circuit Breakers, or MCBs, are electromechanical devices that protect an electrical circuit from Overload and Short Circuit.

-An overload, short circuit or faulty design could all be the main causes of an overcurrent.
+The main reasons for an overcurrent could be a short circuit, overload or even a faulty design.
 We will tell you why MCB tripping is common and how to avoid it.
-Here’s a look.
+Take a look at these points below!

 * You can easily identify the problem zone by the way the operating knob moves during tripping.